klloyd0/cse15l-lab-reports/lab-report1.md

 ***
 ![Image](file_cat.png)
 * Absolute directory was /c/Users/kurom/lecture1/messages
+* Since the `cat` command prints out the contents of a file and this is a file, the output is the actual message 'Hallo Welt!`
 * Not an error.

 File `cd` Command
 ***
 ![Image](file_cd.png)
 * Absolute directory was /c/Users/kurom/lecture1/messages
+* Since `cd` is meant to change directory and there is no further directory, the output points out the argument is not a directory.
 * It is an error. `cd` stands for "change directory", in which this file isn't one.

 File `ls` Command